Kimruano/BankManagementSystem/README.md

 - calculate_yearly_interest
 - make_credit_card_payment
 ## Credit Card Account
-The Credit Card Account is a child class which inherits from the Account class and the Checkings Account class.
+The Credit Card Account is a child class that inherits from the Account class and the Checkings Account class.
 It contains the following methods:
 - make_a_purchase
 - make_a_payment
-    - This method takes a CheckingsAccount object which allows a withdrawl to happen when a payment is made
+    - This method takes a CheckingsAccount object which allows a withdrawal to happen when a payment is made
 - check_available_credit
 ## Savings Account
-The Savings Account is a child class which inherits from the Account class.
-This class contains a predifned interest rate and number of withdrawals allowed within a certain time.
+The Savings Account is a child class that inherits from the Account class.
+This class contains a predefined interest rate and a number of withdrawals allowed within a certain time.
 It contains the following methods:
 - deposit
 - withdrawal
 - get_account_id